darrens2k/deep-learning/README.md

 # deep-learning
-A repository to store my deep learning course work
+A repository to store some coursework from my deep learning course in my masters.